telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/checkeddropdownlist/customizing-appearance/customization.md

 {{endregion}}

+>caption Figure 1: Customizing tokens

 ![dropdown-and-listcontrol-checkeddropdownlist-customization 001](images/dropdown-and-listcontrol-checkeddropdownlist-customization001.png)

 ## Formatting the drop down items

 Customizing the drop down items is similar.
-Subscribe to the __VisualListItemFormatting__:
+Subscribe to the __VisualListItemFormatting__ event:

 #### Subscribe to VisualListItemFormatting